-With a capacity to simplify your infrastructure, Embedded Analytics is a key innovation at the very core of S/4HANA.
+With the ability to simplify your infrastructure, Embedded Analytics is a key innovation at the very core of S/4HANA.

 What is Embedded Analytics?

-SAP S/4HANA’s Embedded Analytics is a repository of tools and concepts that enable the use of analytics in your reporting.
-It is my belief that the future lies in these tools which can be used to design effective reports.
+SAP S/4HANA’s Embedded Analytics is an archive of tools and concepts that allow the use of analytics in your reporting.
+It is my belief that the future lies in these tools which design effective reports.
 With the help of real-time operational reporting in your transactional system, Embedded Analytics opens up whole new horizons when it comes to reporting.
 In contrast to traditional reporting landscapes involving ERP and data warehouse systems, in embedded analytics, there is no need for ETL (Data Extraction, Transformation, and Loading) and batch processing.

 Why should I use SAP S/4HANA Embedded Analytics?

-One of the key challenges faced in data analytics today is providing the right information to the right person in a systematic and timely manner.
-SAP S/4HANA Embedded Analytics offers some key advantages over the age-old classic reporting system.
-Delivering relevant data at the right time drives business decisions and therefore, data needs to be analyzed in real-time.
-Not just this, the benefits of embedded analytics are manifold;
+One of the main challenges faced in data analytics today is providing the right information to the right person in a systematic and timely manner.
+SAP S/4HANA Embedded Analytics offers some clear advantages over the age-old classic reporting system.
+Delivering relevant data at the right time drives business decisions.
+Therefore, data needs to be analyzed in real-time.
+Not just this, there are numerous benefits of embedded analytics.

-- It allows organizations to embed real-time business analytics within the context of a business process.
+- Firstly, allowing organizations to embed real-time business analytics within the context of a business process.

 - It does away with unnecessary tables, and redundant data, and delivers a single source of truth.

-- It provides insight that leads to the ability to take necessary actions right away without having to launch multiple applications or transactions.
+- Providing insight that leads to the ability to take necessary actions right away without having to launch multiple applications or transactions.

-- It allows power users to create their own queries and KPI tiles.
+- Allowing power users to create their own queries and KPI tiles.

 - It enables the re-use of data models in all analytical applications.

-- And finally, it provides a consistent look and feels across the entire system, and across all devices, desktop, or mobile.
+- Finally, it provides a consistent look and feels across the entire system.
+It also provides consistency across all devices, desktop, or mobile.

 SAP S/4HANA Embedded Analytics